Indian History Congress

 Indian History Congress is the largest professional and academic body of Indian historians with over 35,000 members.
 It was established in 1935.
 The name of any new applicant for membership needs to be proposed and seconded by existing Ordinary or Life Members.

 History

 The lead to establish an all-India national congress of historians was taken by Poona historians during the period of British colonial rule.
 The first session took place in Bharat Itihas Sanshodhak Mandal, Poona, in 1935.
-Historians such as Datto Vaman Potdar, Surendra Nath Sen (who later became the first director of National Archives of India), and Sir Shafaat Ahmad Khan attended the first session.
+Historians such as Datto Vaman Potdar, Surendra Nath Sen (who later became the first director of the National Archives of India), and Sir Shafaat Ahmad Khan attended the first session.